Research Achievements

 3

 I am coauthor on 320 refereed scientific publications listed in the web of science database.
 For publications in the period 1993-2003 I was in the highest 0.1% for cited authors in clinical medicine.
 In 2009 a published analysis of European authors in the field Reproductive Biomedicine placed me 4th out of all authors for citations to published work and I had the second most cited paper overall (First inhibin B assay).
-Almost of these papers used as key reagents the novel antibodies from our laboratory at Oxford Brookes University.
+Almost all of these papers used as key reagents the novel antibodies from our laboratory at Oxford Brookes University.

 https://emeritusprofessorgroome.uk/wp/reproductive-biomedicine/